You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 - For general marketing purposes, Levels L and M of QR Code error correction are suitable

 Higher levels are also recommended as one decides to go ahead and get a QR Code tattooed.
 This is because the higher the QR Code error correction level, the greater the data modules and, thus, the greater the scannability.
-Since QR Codes are easy to create and use and have diverse types, their popularity is soaring daily.

 Now, let’s discuss how to create one.

-D. How to create a QR Code with error correction
+D. How to create a QR Code with error correction?

 Now comes the actual question: How do you create a QR Code with error correction?

-1. Find a QR Code generator
+1. Find a suitable QR Code generator!

 First, you’d need to find a QR Code generator that offers you the error correction feature.
 A simple Google search will fetch you many options to choose from.